 Sweet Stout, Milk Stout, Cream Stout or Oyster Stout

 Sweet stouts cover the entire spectrum of sweetness.
 Some resemble dry stouts with just a bit of sweetness added while others are so sweet that the sugar high negates any effect the alcohol may have.
-Also called milk or cream stouts because lactose, a sugar beer yeast can't process, is the sugar used to give the beer its sweetness.
+Also called milk or cream stouts because lactose is the sugar used to give the beer its sweetness (beer yeast can't process lactose, so it remains in the stout).
 A good sweet stout is a beautiful thing.
 The sweetness balances against the bitterness of the hops and black barley for a rich, complex brew.